appletrue/NCE_2_3/BookOne/Lesson02-BreakfastOrLunch.md

-**S11:  'Dear me,' she said.
+- **S11:  'Dear me,' she said.
 'Do you always get up so late?
 It's one o'clock!'**

 Q1: What did she ask you?
 She asked whether I always got up so late or not.

 Q2: What  time was it?
 It was one o'clock.

+Q3: When did the author get up?
+One o'clock.

 ## 【文章改写部分】

+There is a man who never gets up early on Sundays.
+He often stays in bed until lunchtime although he is awake.
+Last Sunday he got up late as usual, the weather is awful that it was dark outside.
+He looked out of the window and thought that would be a raining day again!
+Just then the telephone from his aunt Lucy rang .His aunt told him that she had arrived by train and was coming to see him.
+He said he was having breakfast .Aunt Lucy felt so unbelievable that she asked what was he doing , he repeated he was having breakfast.
+His aunt was  astonished at this and  asked him whether always got up so late.because it was already one o'clock then.